General remarks

 Another 50Mhz Es-season has just ended and I have (again) tried several transceiver set-ups and performed modifications on my 6m HF rig.
 From simple upgrades to a total change of the building blocks inside my rig.
 All just to achieve the maximum fun factor; which is combining the best possible ergonomics with optimal HF performance.
 Again, this is for 6m use only .

-There have been a lot of opportunities to test all different equipment and many DX QSO's have been made on 6m during marginal conditions.
+There have been a lot of opportunities to test all different equipment and many DX QSO's have been made on 6m during marginal conditions..

 Why again am I so critical about the transceiver?

 Working that dx on 50MHz is just a matter of being there at the exact right moment.
-And depending on your antenna & QTH those openings can be from several minutes down to just a few short peak moments, especially when your QTH suffers from local noise
+And depending on your antenna & QTH those openings can be from several minutes down to just a few short peak moments, especially when your QTH suffers from local noise (see my blog from april 12th).
+Quick operating and an informative user interface are key here.

 Sure you can make nice dx contacts with any rig on 6m.
 But from some years of experience, both at home and our summer dx location (HB0), I learned that some really can make a difference.
 At home I have a 5 element yagi @12m AGL and using 100W I managed to work >75 different countries during this summer Es season.
 Some were easy, others not.
 But the fun is in the game of the hunt right ?